Meshing Windows workloads

 Step 2: Provision a Windows based server workload

-Now you are ready to provision a windows server workload that is meshed:
+Now you are ready to provision a Windows server workload that is meshed.
+First let’s create a namespace:

 kubectl create ns win-test